bontaq/coupons/README.md

 If you encounter harder problems, two important things to know about are [Hoogle](https://hoogle.haskell.org/) and [Typed Holes](https://wiki.haskell.org/GHC/Typed_holes).

-Hoogle is unlike anything else we have, and is a type-directed search for functions (though it does more, too).
+Hoogle is a type-directed search for functions (though it does more, too).
 If you're trying to solve something like, "How do I collect only the good values from this list of Maybes," all you have to do is search for `[Maybe a] -> [a]` and it comes back with your answer: `catMaybes`.

 You can also run Hoogle [locally](https://github.com/ndmitchell/hoogle/blob/master/docs/Install.md) so that results include your code.
 This gives a type-searchable and documented codebase.